 A 75-minute session that gives three speakers the opportunity to present together on a given topic, led by one of the speakers also acting as facilitator.
 Speakers can either present for 20 minutes followed by a 5-minute individual Q&A session, or speakers can present for 20 minutes each followed by a 15-minute group Q&A session.

-If submitting as a planned forum, please say so on your proposals and suggest a title and which of you is to be the facilitator.
+If submitting as a planned forum, please say so on your proposals, suggesting a title and informing us which of you is to be the facilitator.
 Each speaker proposal must be submitted separately as three proposals make a forum.
 They will be evaluated on an individual basis (not as a group).

 A 75-minute session allowing four or five people to present their views on a topic, after which the discussion is opened up to the audience.
 There should be at least 20 minutes for audience discussion.

-All poster presenters are guaranteed acceptance, subject only to the normal criteria, relevance to ELT, etc. You will be timetabled to present for 10 minutes at your poster during the conference.
+All poster presenters are guaranteed acceptance, subject only to the normal criteria, relevance to ELT, etc. Your poster must be displayed for the full length of the Conference and you will be timetabled to stand with your poster for two 10 minutes slots during break times.
+This gives delegates the chance to chat to you about your poster and ask any questions they may have.
+You will not be required to prepare a presentation for this slot.
 There are no facilities in the Poster Forum for electronic equipment, internet, etc. The minimum size of a poster is A1 portrait (594mm wide x 841mm high) and maximum size is B1 portrait (707mm wide x 1000mm high).
 An electronic version of each poster may be posted on the IATEFL website for 12 months following the conference.

 A 30-minute session that describes what you are doing, or have done, in relation to theory and practice or that focusses on commercial materials or products.
-We strongly recommend that you focus on the most salient points (3-4 points max) of your subject matter, use visual aids during the session and include some interaction with the audience.
+We strongly recommend that you focus on the most important points (3-4 points max) of your subject matter, use visual aids during the session and include some interaction with the audience.
 We also request you allow adequate time for a Q&A session.
-If you would like to restrict the size of your audience, there is a place on the speaker proposal to indicate your preferred size.
+If you would like to restrict the size of your audience to 50 participants, there is a place on the speaker proposal to indicate this.

 A 45-minute session which must maximise active audience participation through experiencing and discussing tasks provided by the presenter.
 You must make clear when and how you plan to do this in your proposal summary, for example, by giving a brief outline of activities that will involve the audience.
-If you would like to restrict the size of your audience, there is a place on the speaker proposal to indicate your preferred size.
+If you would like to restrict the size of your audience to 50 participants, there is a place on the speaker proposal to indicate this.
 All session rooms will be set out in theatre style for the duration of the conference and it will not be possible to rearrange the furniture for workshops.

 Interactive Language Fair (ILF)